ingadhoc/product/product_catalog_tree/README.rst

 Product Catalog Tree
 ====================

-Incorporates the possibility to search the Pricelist Price of products in the tree view.
+Adds the posibility to search and add products to the SO and PO catalogs from the tree view.

 Installation
 ============